Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Charged massive scalar field

-Eq. (\ref{xz1}) tells us that the oscillatory part involves the Lyapunov exponent, $\Lambda$, which is related with the unstable circular orbit in the sense that it can be employed as a measure of the average rate at which nearby trajectories converge or diverge in the phase space \cite{cardoso2009geodesic}, it simply reads $\Lambda=[V''(r_c)/2 \dot{t}^2(r_c)]^{1/2}=\eta_{c}/vb_{c}$.
-This exponent is evaluated at the peak in the potential barrier and numerical analysis shows that the greater $q$ is then the lower the values of $\Lambda$ are, or equivalently, the unstable circular orbits become more and more unstable as $q$ takes lower values.
+Eq. (\ref{xz1}) tells us that the oscillatory part is linked with the Lyapunov exponent, $\Lambda$, as it is related to the unstable circular orbit.
+The Lyapunov exponent is a measure of the average rate at which nearby trajectories converge or diverge in the phase space \cite{cardoso2009geodesic}; it simply reads $\Lambda=[V''(r_c)/2 \dot{t}^2(r_c)]^{1/2}=\eta_{c}/vb_{c}$.
+This exponent is evaluated at the potential barrier peak.
+The numerical analysis shows that the greater $q$, the lower the values of $\Lambda$ are, or equivalently, the unstable circular orbits become more and more unstable as $q$ continues to take lower values.
 The total absorption cross-section $\sigma_{abs}=\sigma_{hf}+\sigma_\mathrm{abs}^\mathrm{osc}$ is depicted in terms of $\omega r_{h}$ for some values of $q$ [see Fig. (\ref{fig:abs_mass2})].
-In fact, it is possible to show how the oscillatory part are mounted on the high-frequency absorption cross-section as is displayed in Fig. (\ref{fig:abs_mass3}).
+It is possible to show how the oscillatory part is mounted on the high-frequency absorption cross-section, as shown in Fig.(\ref{fig:abs_mass3}).